Order preserving maps on quantum measurements: Construction of order preserving maps

 We note that the proof of Prop.~\ref{prop:best} shows actually even more than is stated.
 Namely, by \eqref{eq:Zhu-best} we can get any other quadratic order preserving maps from the Fisher information map, assuming that we use the same map $\tau$ in the denominator.
 For instance, the matrices $J$ allowing to obtain the quadratic maps from Eqs.~\eqref{eq:G-4}, \eqref{eq:G-3} are given by:

-In particular, note that the map from Eq.~\eqref{eq:G-3} is the partial trace of the Fisher information map with respect to the second subsystem.
+In the formulas above, the product $J \ket E$ is understood with the ket $\ket E$ acting on the first two Hilbert space factors.
+Moreover note that the map from Eq.~\eqref{eq:G-3} is the partial trace of the Fisher information map with respect to the second subsystem.
 This conclusion naturally motivates to concentrate on the Fisher information map and that is what we do in the following sections.